AtharvaKulkarniIT/VIT-CommSuite-socket-in-C/README.md

 ./client [server_ip] [port_number]

 # After connecting, you can use the following commands:
-send    # To request files from an admin teacher (if available) exit    # To exit the client
+send    # To send files to an admin teacher only (if available) exit    # To exit the client
 ```